 When registering to vote send a copy of either your current driver’s license, state ID, passport or birth certificate with your paper form.

 Refer to the box below for information about ID requirements.

 You may choose a political party affiliation when you register, but it is not required.

-The Registrar of Voters is maintained by the state Division of Alaska.
+The Registrar of Voters is maintained by the Alaska Division of Elections.
 Voters may cancel their registrations by phone or mail: